-Emory database licensing agreements allow student usage for course, career preparation and personal enrichment.
-It is illegal to use Emory library databases for your employer or internship.
+Emory database licensing agreements allow student usage for coursework, career preparation and personal enrichment.
+It is illegal to use Emory Libraries databases for your employer or internship.
 Both the honor code and Emory policy mandate the proper use of licensed databases.

 According to Emory's Copyright Infringement Policy, students, faculty and employees are required and expected to adhere to US copyright law, which restricts reproduction, distribution, and other uses of copyrighted materials.

-Don't plagiarize!
-Remember your ethical and legal copyright obligations; cite all sources you use in your presentations and reports.
-Giving credit to the sources you reference in your presentation is not only about compliance with copyright laws (database vendors require citiation as part of their licensing agreements); it’s also a critical part of building credibility and trust with your client.
+Giving credit to the sources you reference in your presentation is not only about compliance with copyright laws (database vendors require complete citations as part of their licensing agreements); it’s also a critical part of building credibility and trust with your client.

-EasyBib Pro will automatically generate correctly formatted citations for you!
-Just fill out the form and it will help create your bibliography or works cited page.
-You may also create an account to store citations as you work on multiple projects and reports.
+EasyBib Pro will automatically generate correctly formatted citations!
+Fill out the form to create your bibliography or works cited page.
+Create an account to store citations as you work on multiple projects and reports.